FunbiOyede/DR-ReceiptGenerator/README.md

 # DR Holiday Tracker.

-A DR plan for a small business that keeps track of holidays in different company.
+A DR plan for a small business that generates sales receipts for different clients.

 # Background